-- You will have to fertilize more frequently since potted plants ran out of nutrients fast.
+- You will have to fertilize more frequently since potted plants run out of nutrients fast.

 - You will have to water regularly to prevent the soil from drying out.

-- Make sure to use good potting soil to prevent rot due to high moisture.
+- Use good potting soil to prevent rot due to high moisture.

 Is artichoke a productive plant?

-In the best-case scenario, one artichoke plant can produce up to nine buds, which you would have to thin down to four or five.
-But on average, you will get two to three buds per plant, so if you are an avid artichoke eater, plan accordingly.
+In the best-case scenario, one artichoke plant can produce up to nine buds, which you must thin down to four or five.
+B t on average, you will get two to three buds per plant, so if you are an avid artichoke eater, plan accordingly.

 What is the nutritional value of artichokes?

 Artichokes and cardoons have great nutritional value, especially when eaten in season.
 They are rich in antioxidants, which help the immune system fight free radicals.
 They also help regulate blood sugar and cholesterol and promote a healthy digestive system with their high fiber content.